-74. On behalf of Mallinckrodt, pain-topics.org published articles for physicians and prescribers experiencing chronic pain that, among other things, overstated the benefits of opioids while downplaying risks of addiction, including through statements that:

-- (a) "the clinical benefits of opioid treatment dwarf the clinical risks"; - (b) "[a]ddiction to oxycodone in person without a recent history of alcohol or drug problems is rare";27 - (c) "all indications are these problems [of addiction in opioid patients] may not be as many practitioners, regulators and the public seems to believe"; - (d) opioid overdoses are limited to a "minimal" number of "celebrities and street users"; - (e) "[v]ery few patients taking opioids continuously for pain will exhibit addictive behavior";
+- 77. On behalf of Mallinckrodt, pain-topics.org published articles for physicians and prescribers that, among other things, overstated the benefits of opioids while downplaying risks of addiction, including through statements that: - (a) "the clinical benefits of opioid treatment dwarf the clinical risks"; - (b) "[a]ddiction to oxycodone in person without a recent history of alcohol or drug problems is rare"; - (c) "all indications are these problems [of addiction in opioid patients] may not be as many practitioners, regulators and the public seems to believe"; - (d) opioid overdoses are limited to a "minimal" number of "celebrities and street users"; - (e) "[v]ery few patients taking opioids continuously for pain will exhibit addictive behavior"; - (f) "[p]atients' fears of opioid addiction should be dispelled . . . they must be cautioned against reducing oxycodone dosing on their own"; and - (g) "there is no ceiling or maximum level of opioid dose in chronic [pain]."